ONS survey reveals 73% of adults now use the internet daily

 For those brokers who haven’t yet created their own online real estate, or have neglected to develop their website, this survey should act as a real motivator.
 Customer demand for online access to information, goods and service continues its rapid upward trend, so now is a great time to jump in and add the channel to your own business.
 What broker does not want to attract a wider pool of business?

-If you want to take the next step, find the right insurance software
+If you want to take the next step, find the right insurance systems

-At Quotall our insurance software was purpose designed to enable multi-channel e-trading, and we can offer brokers both wholesale e-trading facilities as well as consumer websites with integrated quote, buy and self serve facilities.
+At Quotall our insurance broking system was purpose designed to enable multi-channel e-trading, and we can offer brokers both wholesale e-trading facilities as well as consumer websites with integrated quote, buy and self serve facilities.
 For more information please feel free to contact us – we’d be happy to help.

-In addition, we can also offer brokers a full suite of digital marketing services to get their online presence up and running with the minimum amount of fuss and expense.
-Please contact Greg Roche for further information.
+In addition, we can also offer brokers a full suite of insurance marketing campaign services to get their online presence up and running with the minimum amount of fuss and expense.
+Please see our dedicated Quotall Insurance Marketing website for further information.